We are preparing The Aula Fellowship’s annual report, “Our AI Questions”. Would you consider sponsoring a Hard Question on AI?

-The first part of our budget is urgent, because we’ve just been invited to join AI House Davos ’26 and adjacent conversations, during the week of the World Economic Forum, this January 19th to 24th, 2026.
+The first part of our sponsorship budget is received!
+Thank you.
+Our Director Tammy Mackenzie and Tech Lead François Pelletier, along with 30 Fellows working from their homes around the world will join AI House Davos ’26 and WEF-adjacent conversations, during the week of the World Economic Forum, this January 19th to 24th, 2026.

 Why this matters